humaniverse/demographr/README.md

 ## Overview

-demographr is an R package for distributing UK demographic data.
+demographr is an R package for distributing UK demographic data:

+- `population_*` objects distribute population estimates as dataframes

 ## Installation